Atrylon/Youflix/README.md

 You can now register, login and save your videos !

+###Commands

+Two commands are available is this project:
+* You can create an admin while using ``php bin/console app:create-admin EMAIL PASSWORD``
+* You can count the number of videos of a User by using : ``php bin/console app:user-count-videos EMAIL``

 ###Built With
 * [Symfony 4](https://symfony.com/4) - The Web framework used